 “Eating Buccaneers is one of the funniest movies I’ve seen in a long time.”
 Cinefest Sudbury International Film Festival

-An hour long, cable-style dramedy that imagines a world where too many people have saved too little money and amassed too much debt.
+An hour-long dramedy that imagines a world where too many people have saved too little money and amassed too much debt.

 Dying on Tuesday

-A 30-minute, eight-part comedy about a crooked waterbed salesman who tries to cheat his fate when a beautiful psychic tells him he’s going to die in seven days.
+A seven-part half-hour dark comedy about a crooked waterbed salesman who tries to cheat his fate when a beautiful psychic tells him he’s going to die in seven days.

 A comedy about a failed life insurance salesman who must save a cottage country town when the Devil sends his best recruiter to solicit fresh souls for hell.